 Golden played at Gulf Coast under Coach Susan Painter for two seasons.
 While at Gulf Coast she helped lead the team to the conference championship in 2005 and 2006; the 2005 State championship; and the 2006 national runner-up.
 As a freshman, Blythe earned First Team All-Conference, Conference Player of the Year, First Team All-Region, First Team All-State, and First Team All-American.
 As a sophomore, she received First Team All-Conference, First Team All-Region, First Team All-State and Second Team All-American.
-In the classroom Blythe faired just as well being selected to the Panhandle All-Academic team in 2005 and 2006; and the President's list in Spring 2006.

 Golden played under Coach Robyn Gauger at Marianna High School in Marianna, Fla.
-She helped lead her team to the 2004 district championship title; was selected to the National Honor Society, the Beta club and was an honor graduate.
+She helped lead her team to the 2004 district championship title; was selected to the National Honor Society, the Beta Club and was an honor graduate.

 Pictured: Coaches Jamie and Brandon Carr, Jordan Roberts, and Blythe Golden